semichkin-gopkg/airc/README.md

         volumes:
           - ./src/some_go_application:/app
     ```
-2. If your main.go file located in another place, you can specify it by AIRC variables
+2. If your main.go file located in another place, or you want to change other configuration parameters, you can specify it by AIRC variables
    ```yaml
     version: "3.9"
     services: